YZzz10/Workforce-Attrition-and-Retention-Dashboard/README.md

 - Managers consistently receive the highest average salaries and exhibit the lowest attrition rates across all departments.
 - Sales Representatives exhibit the highest attrition rate despite earning the lowest average monthly salary, making them the employee group with the greatest retention risk.

+- A general decline in attrition can be observed as job level increases.
+However, the relationship between job level and attrition is not uniform across all roles.
+While attrition generally decreases at higher levels, some positions continue to exhibit elevated turnover at intermediate levels, indicating that factors beyond job level may also influence employee retention.

+- Although managerial roles generally exhibit lower attrition rates, current employees in several managerial groups continue to report relatively high proportions of low satisfaction ratings.
+This suggests that low attrition does not necessarily imply high employee satisfaction.

 ## Final Conclusion
 -
 -